 - YF vaccine is given as a single dose at least 10 days prior to travel (for personal protection or to meet an entry requirement).
 Some YF-free countries may require vaccination only for travelers coming from another country with risk of YF transmission.

 - Vaccine side effects are most commonly injection-site reactions.
 Serious side effects are rare but may include brain inflammation in young children, neurological reactions, and multiple organ dysfunction (first time vaccinees only, mainly persons 60 years and older).

 - Duration of vaccine protection is long term; a booster dose for personal protection is recommended every 10 years only for persons who will be visiting a high-risk area, travel frequently to risk areas, or may have had an inadequate response to a previous YF vaccination.

-YFV may be transmitted from mother to infant through breastfeeding and theoretically through blood transfusion or needle-stick injuries.
+YFV may be transmitted from mother to infant through breastfeeding and through blood transfusions or needle-sticks from persons with high viral loads.

 Consequences of Infection